-The patient advocacy landscapes for ALS and other neurodegenerative diseases are large, and encompass groups at the international, multiregional and country-specific level.
-We have built strong medical and commercial relationships at the international level, with our current emphasis being on ALS advocacy groups in the U.S., Canada and Europe.
-We plan to engage country-specific groups in Europe based on clinical trial results, as well as our medical and commercial priorities.
+The patient advocacy landscapes for ALS and other neurodegenerative diseases are large and complex integrated networks, and encompass groups at the international, multiregional and country-specific level.
+We have built credible and trusted partnerships across these complex networks at the international level, with our current emphasis being on ALS advocacy groups in the U.S., Canada, Europe, and APAC.

-Working with key advocacy groups is critical to our mission, as patients are at the center of everything we do.
+Working with key advocacy groups is critical to our mission, as people living with these neurodegenerative diseases and their families are at the center of everything we do.
 This starts with transparent communication and awareness about our science, data and development plans.
-We seek ensure that these advocacy groups are informed and able to answer questions from their members about PB, TURSO and AMX0035.
+We seek ensure that these advocacy groups are informed, able to answer questions from their constituents, and advocate appropriately for access and policies to benefit their community.